What is a Reliquary?

 As an artist/metalsmith I became interested in reliquaries when my 23 year old cat, Miss Moppet, died the first year I was in graduate school.
 When I received her ashes it was clear how utterly significant they were as a way of preserving my vital connection with her.
 I wanted something that would remind me of what it felt like to be loved by her and what she had taught me; an object that connected us.

+Creating a pet memorial can be a powerful part of the grief process.
 Since that time, I have made hundreds of reliquaries over the past 25 years.
 People who choose to have a reliquary made describe to me how important a part of their grief journey and healing it is.
 To memorialize their loved one; to have a physical object to touch and see creates connection and brings comfort.